grafana/mimir/docs/sources/mimir/operators-guide/mimir-runbooks/_index.md

 > **Note**: If the out-of-order sample ingestion is enabled, then this error is similar to `err-mimir-sample-out-of-order` below with a difference that the sample is older than the out-of-order time window as it relates to the latest sample for that particular time series or the TSDB.

+### err-mimir-ephemeral-sample-timestamp-too-old

+This error refers to ingesting samples into experimental ephemeral storage in ingesters.
+Documentation TBD.

 ### err-mimir-sample-out-of-order

 This error occurs when the ingester rejects a sample because another sample with a more recent timestamp has already been ingested.